 The other perks should be able to save you quite a bit of money — the more you travel, the more opportunities you’ll have to use them.
 The free first checked bag could add up to quite a lot over the course of a year, as could the 20% in-flight discount.
 And the Medallion member tiers will provide a variety of nice perks in addition to the extra miles.

 There are many airline cards out there, designed for different levels of spending and different airlines too.
 Check out some other cards designed for flying with Delta, other airlines, or travel spending in general.

 You can apply for this card securely on the American Express website.
 They will check your credit reports with the three major credit bureaus when you apply.

 Many applicants will get an instant decision in just a few seconds.
 But in some cases it may take longer.
 You can check the status of your application any time after you apply.

 Some applicants will also get an instant card number, which will let you use the card immediately after being approved, before it arrives in the mail.
 Your eligibility for an instant card number will depend on if Amex can instantly verify your identity.
 You may not have access to your full credit line until confirming that you’ve received the physical card.

-The Gold Delta SkyMiles® Credit Card from American Express is the cheaper alternative for flying with Delta, with a fee of $95 that’s waived the first year.
-You’ll actually get many of the same rewards and benefits, with a few important differences.
+The Gold Delta SkyMiles® Credit Card from American Express is the cheaper alternative for flying with Delta, and you’ll actually get many of the same rewards and benefits, with a few important differences.